jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 It's normal to encounter frustration en route to your goals, but a poor leader takes out that frustration on his subordinates, creating a hostile work environment.
 This leads to low retention and even lower morale and team performance.

-**Delicacy of honor which is sensitive to shame:&nbsp;**Generally speaking, honor and dignity are positive traits.
+**Delicacy of honor which is sensitive to shame:**&nbsp;Generally speaking, honor and dignity are positive traits.
 The best leaders are known for holding themselves and their subordinates to a certain standard.
 However, there are two notable situations where this honor becomes a liability.

 First, when the opponent is not honorable.
 You place yourself and your team at great risk if you believe that there is some merit in meeting a dishonorable opponent with only honorable tactics.